beam-telemetry/telemetry_metrics_prometheus/docs/overview.md

 is further complicated as a time series is created for each bucket plus one for measurements exceeding the limit of the last bucket - `+Inf`.*

-It is _highly_ recommended to abide by Prometheus' best practices regarding labels - [Label Best Practices](https://prometheus.io/docs/practices/naming/#labels)
+It is recommended, but not required, to abide by Prometheus' best practices regarding labels - [Label Best Practices](https://prometheus.io/docs/practices/naming/#labels)

+You can add a default list of static labels to all of your aggregations on export by passing the `:common_tag_values` option on init.
+This is useful for tags that won't change but you need on all time series, e.g. deployed env, service name, etc.